Characters: Fire Emblem Awakening First Generation Females

 - Also happens in her supports with Gaius.

 - Sleep Cute: With Henry in their A-Support.
+If they get to an S-Support, she's apparently made a habit of this.

 - Spoiled Sweet: Despite having grown up in the luxurious royal palace, Lissa loves associating with her lower-class comrades.